kbasar/Datype/README.md

 # Feature Request

-1. Should be able paste the Clipboard-text copied before the Image To Typing Software launched/opened into text field of Image To Typing Software after it has launched.
+1. Should be able to paste the Clipboard-text copied before the Image To Typing Software launched/opened into text field of Image To Typing Software after it has launched.

 Steps:
 Setup Image To Typing Software before doing the following steps.
 Import image file into it first.